microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Data-Mapping.md

 Each EXTERNAL TABLE is linked to all Parquet files for a specific resource type.
 They have names such as ```"[fhir].[{resource type name}]"```.

 EXTERNAL TABLE can directly parse nested data in Parquet files, so nested data is expanded to the leaf field.
-But it can't parse repeated data in Parquet files, Synapse workspace automatically wraps repeated columns into single JSON string when they are queried.
+But it can't parse repeated data in Parquet files, Synapse Serverless SQL pool automatically wraps repeated columns into single JSON string when they are queried.

 1. Columns for leaf fields.